microsoft/fabricrealtimelab/modules/module07b.md

 ## 1. Open and explore the notebook

-Open the DS 2 - Predict Stock Prices notebook.
+Open the *DS 2 - Predict Stock Prices* notebook.
 For reference, the three notebooks used throughout this module are listed below.
 More details on importing these are in module 07a.

 * [Download the DS 1 - Build Model Notebook](<../resources/module07/DS 1 - Build Model.ipynb>)
 * [Download the DS 2 - Predict Stock Prices Notebook](<../resources/module07/DS 2 - Predict Stock Prices.ipynb>)
 * [Download the DS 3 - Build and Predict Notebook](<../resources/module07/DS 3 - Build and Predict.ipynb>)

-Take a few moments to explore the DS 2 notebook, and be sure to add the same default lakehouse to the notebook similar to the steps in module 07a.
-Many of the elements in this notebook should look familiar to DS 1.
+Take a few moments to explore the *DS 2* notebook, and be sure to add the same default lakehouse to the notebook similar to the steps in module 07a.
+Many of the elements in this notebook should look familiar to *DS 1*.

-Notice that much of the notebook has been broken out into function definitions, such as "def write_predicitions," which help encapsulate logic into smaller steps.
+Notice that much of the notebook has been broken out into function definitions, such as *def write_predictions*, which help encapsulate logic into smaller steps.
 Notebooks can include other libraries (as you've seen already at the top of most notebooks), and can also execute other notebooks.
-The notebook completes these tasks at a high level:
+This notebook completes these tasks at a high level:

 * Creates the stock predictions table in the lakehouse, if it doesn't exist
 * Gets a list of all stock symbols
-* Creates a predicition list by examining available ML models in MLflow
+* Creates a prediction list by examining available ML models in MLflow
 * Loops through the available ML models:
-    * Generates predicitions
+    * Generates predictions
-    * Stores predicitions in the lakehouse
+    * Stores predictions in the lakehouse

 ## 2. Run the notebook

-You can either run each cell manually as you follow along with the notebook, or click 'run all' in the top toolbar and follow along as the work progresses.
+You can either run each cell manually as you follow along with the notebook, or click *Run all* in the top toolbar and follow along as the work progresses.
 The cells at the bottom of the notebook that delete the predictions and query the prediction data are *frozen* -- that is, they will not run and are there for testing purposes; you can use them for deleting rows or examining the table.
 To use them, you'll need to unfreeze the cells first, but be sure to freeze them (or comment them out) because if the entire notebook is run, these cells will be run if left unfrozen.

 ![Run cells](../images/module07/runcell2.png)

 For the rest of this step, follow along with documentation in the notebook for an explanation of each cell.
 The key areas to examine closely include the interaction with MLflow (to find the ML models), and how the data is written to the lakehouse using a merge statement.

 For additional exploration, return to the previous section and generate ML models for other stock symbols.
-Notice how this notebook should find those new ML models and generate predicitions.
-If new ML models are created where an existing stock exists, a new version will be created.
+Notice how this notebook should find those new ML models and generate predictions.
+If new ML models are created where an existing stock exists, a new version of the model will be created.

 Once the notebook has been run, you are ready to move to the next step.